Queens Work Injury Lawyer and Personal Injury Lawyers - Workplace Injury & Accidents

 After a workplace accident injury, the injured party will need to notify their employer as soon as possible.
 The employer will then need to report the injury to the Workers’ Compensation Board and their own insurance carrier.

-An injured worker is required to file an Employee’s Claim for Compensation (form C-3) with the Board within two years of the accident or discovery of an occupational disease.
+An injured worker must file an Employee’s Claim for Compensation (form C-3) with the Board within two years of the accident or discovery of an occupational disease.
 Any mistake in filing or timing can jeopardize a worker’s compensation claim.
-You must also see a doctor that is authorized by the Board to treat workers under workers’ compensation claims.
+You must also see a doctor that the Board authorizes to treat workers under workers’ compensation claims.

 Injury Lawyer Explains The Complications Of Claiming A Benefit

 If you have experienced an on-the-job injury, it should be simple for you to get the benefits you need to pay your medical bills, lost wages, and any disability.
 But, unfortunately, getting workers’ compensation benefits can be complicated, and there are often denials of coverage requiring an appeals process.